Ruben Bierer

 Ruben Bierer (Dr. Rubin Bierer, often: Reuben Bierer; born c.
-1835 in Lviv; died 1931 lviv.) was a doctor in Sofia and one of the first pioneers of the Jewish nationalism and one of the first active zionists in Galicia and Bulgaria, adherent of Hovevei Zion in Galicia, Austria and Bulgaria.
+1835 in Lviv; died 1931 lviv.) was a medical doctor in Sofia and one of the first pioneers of the Jewish nationalism and one of the first active zionists in Galicia and Bulgaria, adherent of Hovevei Zion in Galicia, Austria and Bulgaria.

 In 1867, he was in Lviv a co-founder of the first Jewish-political association of Austria-Hungary, Shomer Israel.
 As an opponent against Polish assimilation of the Jews, he established, for the 1873 elections of the Reichsrat, a Jewish-Ruthenian electoral alliance.
 In 1879, he separated from the Shomer Israel and went to Vienna for the purpose of medical studies where he – together with Peretz Smolenskin – found the Jewish-political association Ahavath Zion (for the reason of colonisation of the holy land).

 In 1882, he was a cofounder of the Viennese Kadima Studentenverbindung.
 In 1883 he returned to Lviv where he founded the first Jewish-national association of the Austrian east, Miqra Kodesh.